0xmetropolis/metal/README.md

-### This version of the CLI has been deprecated in favor of ✨ [Metal](https://www.npmjs.com/package/@0xmetropolis/metal)

----

-# [deprecated] Metropolis CLI
+# Metal CLI

 #### by [@0xmetropolis](https://twitter.com/0xMetropolis)

-Metropolis is a smart contract visualization tool.
+[Metal](https://metal.build/) is a smart contract visualization tool.
+This repo contains the CLI for Metal.

 # Getting Started